Who and how

 Who are we ?

-My name is Pierre Jammes, I created (in May 2006) and manage this site with the only aim to
+My name is Pierre Jammes, I started (in May 2006) and manage this site with the only aim to

 share information about the DS in Asia.
-I live currently in China, after stays in Thailand and
+I live currently in Thailand, after stays in Japan and

 I am helped in my task by two other Frenchmen:

 - Pascal Butel also lives in Bangkok, where he (would love to) use everyday his 1969 DS21

 Pallas.
 He helps a lot for Thailand and neighbouring countries.

 - Jean-Francois Evenou is in Dijon, France, and gives his technical and moral support.
 He

 does not have a DS (but knows he should).

 Disclaimer and copyright